USB: Universal-Scale Object Detection Benchmark: Benchmark Protocols of USB

 \subsection{Definitions of Object Scales}

-Following the TinyPerson benchmark~\cite{TinyPerson_WACV2020}, we consider two types of object scales.
+Following \cite{TinyPerson_WACV2020}, we consider two types of object scales.
 The absolute scale is calculated as $\sqrt{wh}$, where $w$ and $h$ denote the object's width and height, respectively.
 The relative scale is calculated as $\sqrt{\frac{wh}{WH}}$, where $W$ and $H$ denote the image's width and height, respectively.